 This one also has a special place in my heart because of its focus on thin content, a pest in the world of SEO against which I have a personal grudge.

 Not that there’s any shortage of space of the web, but thin content takes up far too much of it.

 Another quick definition & rundown: ‘thin content’ refers to articles written for their own sake, and for the sake of increasing search engine rankings for keywords around which the articles are focused.
 Classic signs of thin content include:

 - Keyword repetition, more times than is natural or necessary

-You get the idea: you’ve probably come across this kind of thing in your own online travels.
+You get the idea: you’ve probably come across this kind of thing in your own online adventures.

-It’s a big problem when it’s hosted on some generic article spinning website with a whole whack of useless content, but it’s an even bigger issue when it’s on a company’s official product or service page.
+It’s a problem when it’s hosted on some generic article spinning website with a bunch of useless web marketing content.
+But, it’s an even bigger issue when it’s on a company’s official product or service page.

-Many business owners in the habit of cutting corners have hired writers to do the bare minimum when it comes to copy, disregarding quality, value, and basic spelling & grammar in exchange for getting their keywords in the eyes of search engines.
+Many business owners in the habit of cutting corners have hired writers to do the bare minimum when it comes to copy.
+They disregard quality, value, and spelling and grammar in exchange for getting their keywords in the eyes of search engines.

 But SEO doesn’t work that way any more, and hasn’t for a long time.

 Which means that those who have been utilizing this tactic need a way to reverse the effects of their SEO efforts, and that’s what this article covers.
 A case study focusing on just how long a change like that will be picked up by Google.